About personalized ads

 - Using your Twitter settings, visit the Personalization and data settings and adjust the setting Personalize ads.

 - If you are on the web, you can visit the Digital Advertising Alliance’s consumer choice tool at optout.aboutads.info to opt out of seeing interest-based advertising from Twitter in your current browser.

-On iOS 13 and earlier only, if you do not want Twitter to show you interest-based ads in Twitter for iOS on your current mobile device, enable the “Limit Ad Tracking” setting in your iOS phone’s settings.
+On iOS 13 and previous versions only, if you do not want Twitter to show you interest-based ads in Twitter for iOS on your current mobile device, enable the “Limit Ad Tracking” setting in your iOS phone’s settings (precise directions may be different on different iOS versions).
+On iOS version 14 and later versions later only, if you don't want Twitter to access your iOS Identifier for Advertising, disable the “Allow Apps to Request to Track” setting in your iOS settings (precise directions may be different on different iOS versions).
 If you do not want Twitter to show you interest-based ads in Twitter for Android on your current mobile device, enable “Opt out of Ads Personalization” in your Android phone’s settings.

 Note: Please confirm that you are logged in if you want to view or change the web settings for your Twitter account.
 Changing your Twitter settings in your web browser when you are logged out will only affect behavior on that browser while you are not logged in to Twitter.
 Learn more about how to access your Personalization and data settings, including in your Twitter mobile app.